Six Experts Explain Robert Mueller's Impending Supreme Court Showdown

 So far, perhaps no plot note in the Mueller probe has proved more intriguing, or furtive, than a sealed federal court case believed to be related to the Mueller probe; the parties in the case, and the specifics of the legal conflict, remain secret.
 The existence of the case, known simply as “In Re Grand Jury Subpoena,” was first reported by Politico in October, leading some to speculate that President Trump himself may have been subpoenaed.
 That now seems unlikely: In December, a ruling from the DC Circuit Court of Appeals—taking extraordinary measures of secrecy, including clearing out the courthouse during the hearing—offered a glimpse into the proceedings, with an unnamed company (“the Corporation”) owned by a foreign country (“Country A”), which was found in contempt for resisting a grand jury subpoena.

-This week, the drama intensified, when the Supreme Court agreed to take up the case.
+This week, the drama intensified, when the Supreme Court signaled an interest in the case.
 In a court order issued Sunday, Chief Justice John Roberts granted a stay to the contempt finding, and requested briefings on the case by December 31.
 Before the Supremes had a chance to weigh in, we had asked our panelists: What’s going on in the mysterious case?
 And what does it tell us about the direction of the Mueller probe?

 Alex Whiting: Professor at Harvard Law School, and former federal prosecutor with the Criminal Section of the Civil Rights Division and the US Attorney’s Office in Boston.

 From the few clues that we have, it seems likely that the subpoena at issue pertains to the Mueller investigation, but it is difficult to know what corporation or company it involves.
 And that is perhaps what is most striking about this episode: it underscores the broad reach and scope of the Mueller investigation.
 The country could be Russia, Turkey, or Ukraine.
 These are certainly the leading candidates, though not the only ones.
 But even narrowing it down to these three is a reminder of the many different activities that are currently under the Mueller microscope.
 Does the subpoena pertain to Russian efforts to disrupt the election or hack the emails of the DNC?
 Does it pertain to the failure of Michael Flynn and others to register as lobbyists on behalf of Turkey?
-Or could it be about Paul Manafort’s criminal dealings on behalf of Ukraine.
+Or could it be about Paul Manafort’s criminal dealings on behalf of Ukraine?
 All of these matters are the subject of criminal charges already brought by Mueller, and in some cases proven by convictions or guilty pleas.
 That the mystery subpoena could relate to several different countries is itself what is significant here.

 Paul Rosenzwieg: Senior Fellow, R Street Institute, and former senior counsel to Kenneth Starr during the Whitewater investigation.